 Types of Shower and Tub Doors

 Framed doors are traditional.
 They come with a sturdy frame to keep them in place.
 Most frames are made of aluminum, stainless steel, or brass and come in a number of finish varieties.
-The main advantage of framed shower doors is that they can be sealed entirely.
+The main advantage of framed doors is that they can be sealed entirely.
 There are no gaps left for the water to leak through.

 Frameless doors look more elegant than framed ones.
 That is why most people prefer this type.
-Frameless shower doors are also easy to clean, as they come without any joints, tracks, or frames.
+Frameless doors are also easy to clean, as they come without any joints, tracks, or frames.
 However, they are costly and not completely leak-free.

 Sliding/bypass doors are very compact.
-They are constructed with two, sometimes three glass panels sliding past each other.
+They are constructed with two, sometimes three panels sliding past each other.
 The panels are secured to the tracks at the top and bottom of the shower enclosure.
-This type of shower doors is very practical and saves a lot of space in the bathroom.
+This type of doors is very practical and saves a lot of space in the bathroom.

 Pivot/swinging/hinge doors have a simple design.
 They are usually installed in small showers.
 They open outwards, just like a standard door.
 Because of that, some water inevitably trickles down the door and onto the bathroom floor.